Sorry. We did not find anything.

 First, we needed the right chassis and the right systems.
 It needed to be able to handle extreme weather conditions while at the same time offer a few creature comforts.
 It needed to be serviceable around the globe and above all, it had to be safe and trustworthy.
 After all, it would share responsibility for our safety as well as our canine companions.

-WEATHERING THE WEATHER By definition, a #vanlife adventure means being prepared for whatever the road may throw at you, including Mother Nature, so it was important we have a 4X4 rig that was sufficiently insulated.
+WEATHERING THE WEATHER By definition, a #vanlife adventure means being prepared for whatever the road may throw at you, including Mother Nature, so it was important we have an overland vehicle that was sufficiently insulated.
 We needed a vehicle that could withstand subarctic conditions in our hometown of Seward, Alaska, but also for our future plans which would take us to some of the world’s colder climates.

 We found our previous vehicle, a mid-size motorhome, restricted our movement in extreme weather.
 To avoid winter’s wrath, we would usually leave Alaska by September and not return until April to ensure safe passage, but with Denny we can come and go as we like.

-Further afield, our truck has carried us through some pretty extreme weather.
+Further afield, our overland vehicle has carried us through some pretty extreme weather.
 He has taken us along the Alaska Canada Highway in the dead of winter where temperatures plunged to -25F/-32C, and through the Mojave Desert in southeastern California, in sweltering 110F/43C heat.

 COUNTRY/CITY CROSSOVER A 4×4 truck camper gives us access to wilder locations and allows us to explore some of the lesser-known pockets of the globe.
 However, the smaller-sized chassis offers us decent maneuverability in big cities, too.
 At 6.4m long x 2.3m wide, we can easily fit into parking spots or parallel park on city streets and also meet restrictions for most vehicle ferries around the world.